ANDREW MARTIN SMITH

 In 2010 Smith co-founded ADJ•ective New Music, LLC with composer Jamie Leigh Sampson.
 This organization strives to introduce contemporary music of all varieties to new audiences through group and private instruction, music production and publication, and dynamic presentations and public concerts.

 Smith completed his doctoral studies in Contemporary Music at BGSU in 2014.
 He has received degrees in music composition and clarinet performance from the State University of New York at Fredonia (B.M.
 2007) and composition from BGSU (M.M.
 2009).
 His primary composition instructors have included Mikel Kuehn, Elainie Lillios, Burton Beerman, Andrea Reinkemeyer, Donald Bohlen, and Karl Boelter.

 During the 2008 California State University Summer Arts program Smith received additional instruction in composition from Kenneth D. Froelich and Howard Frazin, while participating in master classes with Stefan Poetzsch, Kurt Rohde, Teresa Beaman, Guy Livingston, and members of the Kronos Quartet.
 He has been a participant in reading sessions with acclaimed new music ensembles, such as Dark in the Song // Contemporary Bassoon Collective and Alarm Will Sound.

-Smith is an active clarinetist, having previously performed with the Western New York Chamber Orchestra, the Southern Tier Symphony, and members of the Glimmerglass Opera Orchestra.
+Additionally, Smith is an active clarinetist, having previously performed with the Western New York Chamber Orchestra, the Southern Tier Symphony, and members of the Glimmerglass Opera Orchestra.